Everything You Need to Know About Peaches

 Savoury: pistachios, almonds, hazelnuts, walnuts, pecans, pork, pesto, prosciutto, and poultry

-There’s nothing like eating a fresh juicy peach out of hand, but there are so many other ways to enjoy peaches too!
+There’s nothing like eating a fresh juicy peach out of hand, but there are so many other ways to enjoy peaches, too!

 Bake them with some cinnamon and sugar in a peach pie, peach cobbler, or crisp.
 You can also grill or roast them to be served in a salad, or with a big scoop of vanilla ice cream or mascarpone cheese.

 To enjoy the fresh taste of ripe peaches in the winter months, preserve them in a jam, or sliced in a mason jar with syrup.
+Substitute the apricots for peaches in this easy no-cook jam recipe!

 According to the Canadian Nutrient File, 1 medium peach (98 g) contain a great number of your daily-recommended intake of nutrients: 11% of Vitamin C, 4% of fibre (1.9 g), 5% of potassium, 4% of Vitamin A, and 3% of copper.